This Page Will Be Updated Frequently; Check Back Often

 There is no higher priority to Awakon Federal Credit Union than the safety and health of our members, staff and community.
 We are constantly monitoring the latest developments with respect to Coronavirus/COVID-19, so that we can be timely in our response and we will continue to implement additional precautionary measures to help you stay prepared and safe.
 We will provide updates as needed.
 If you have any questions or concerns, please call or text us at (989) 733.8557

 Until further notice, our lobbies will be closed to the public.
-Our Drive thru service will remain open for normal business hours, with the exception of our Wolverine location.
+Our Drive thru service will remain open for normal business hours.
 We apologize for any inconvenience, our main priority is to keep our employees and members safe.

 Prevention Implementation at all Awakon Locations

 • Increased cleaning and sanitizing of workspace and public areas.